Austin-Czyzewski/Niowave/Dog Leg/README.md

 Everything else is just the script.
 This will output a plot, it will save the plot, and it will output a txt file.
   This txt file will be hard to interpret because I am bad at getting rid of parentheses before saving.

+Recent Updates: Dog_Leg_V2_1
+	- Added the info table with FWHM Calculations
+	- Added FWHM plotting differences
+	- Added the ability to move to the optimal point as calculated by the FWHM
+	- Added a column to the data table of the emitted current for normalization